 Okala looked morose and confused.
 They had thought that the Indian team would be easy to beat.
 Alas, they were wrong.
 Nevertheless, the Indians were going wild with jubilation and ecstasy.

 Peeen!
 The Nigerian forwards passed to each other.
 Haruna Ilerika passed the ball into the Nigerian half to Christian Chukwu but Chukwu lost concentration and an Indian striker dispossessed him and charge down towards the penalty box.
 Okala rushed out but he was not as quick as the opposition striker who tumbled in the box after a weak contact with Okala.

 Peeen!
 Penalty!!
 Touati pointed to the spot.
 The players could not believe it and their protests fell on deaf ears.
-To add insult upon injury, the Algerian referee brandished a yellow card to the goalkeeper, Emmanuel Okala.
+To add insult to injury, the Algerian referee brandished a yellow card at the goalkeeper, Emmanuel Okala.

 The Injun Deluge

 Peeen!
 The Indian striker stepped up and blasted into the top-left corner.
 Goal!
 9-0.
 Three goals in the opening 10 minutes?
 The Nigerian spectators were dazed, wondering what could be the matter.
 Their side of the stadium was silent as the graveyard but the Indians were shouting and hooting at the top of their voices.

 Peeen!…….Goal!
 12-0.
 15-0.
 18-0.
 21-0.
 24-0.
 27-0.
 30-0.
 It was the 25th minute and the Nigerian players had not neared India’s goal territory.
 In fact, the Indian goalkeeper had not touched the ball at all.